Timeline of Jewish history in the US

 1881: Pogroms in Russia cause Eastern European Jews to immigrate to the US at a rapid pace

-“Pogrom,” a Russian word meaning “to wreak havoc,” is typically used in reference to the anti-Semitic violence perpetrated by Russian authorities beginning in 1881 and extending throughout both of the World Wars.
-These sprees of destruction, assault, and murder extended beyond Russia throughout Eastern Europe and include events like Kristallnacht in Germany.
+“Pogrom,” a Russian word meaning “to wreak havoc,” is typically used in reference to the anti-Semitic violence perpetrated by Russian authorities beginning in 1881 and extending throughout both World Wars.
+These sprees of destruction, assault, and murder extended beyond Russia throughout Eastern Europe and included events like Kristallnacht in Germany.
 It is estimated that some 2.5 million Jews were displaced by the pogroms.